 4) Too much punishment/not enough connection

 Have you ever spent the day doing laundry and cleaning the house, only to have your partner come home and complain that the dishes are piled up in the sink?
-I don’t know about you, but when my husband starts to correct me a lot at home, I start to become defensive and a little (ok, a LOT) irritated!
-The same is true for our kids with ADHD.
-The research shows that children with ADHD receive much higher rates of correction than their peers.
-And that high rate of correction and negative feedback can lead kids to feel defensive and angry.
-We can counteract this by increasing positive time spent connecting with our kids and noticing/praising the things that they do well.
+I don’t know about you, but when my husband starts to correct me at home, I become defensive and a little (ok, a LOT) irritated!
+The same is true for your ADHD child.
+The research shows that children with ADHD receive much higher correction rates than their peers.
+And that high correction rate and negative feedback can make kids feel defensive and angry.
+We can counteract this by increasing positive time spent connecting with our kids and noticing/praising what they do well.
 Just a little connection can go a long way!

-Do you see any of these factors in your defiant child?
+Do you see any of these factors in your ADHD child?
 Are there ones we missed?
 Tell us about it in the comments, or connect with us on social media.
-We would love to walk with you on this journey, to give you encouragement and remind you that you are never alone!
+We would love to walk with you on this journey, encouraging and reminding you that you are never alone!

-If you are looking for more tools and strategies for parenting ADHD, check out our course, Creating Calm.
+If you want more tools and strategies for parenting ADHD, check out our course, Creating Calm.

-We have an entire module dedicated to increasing connection with your child, and another module to help you create a personalized, simple system to help you find ways to effectively address those challenging misbehaviors.
-Trust us, you need this!
+We have an entire module dedicated to increasing connection with your child and another module to help you create a personalized, simple system to help you find ways to address those challenging misbehaviors effectively.
+Trust us; you need this!

 Have a beautiful week,